-2 Easy Methods to Find Distance Between Zip Codes in Excel Using Formula
+How to Find Distance Between Zip Codes in Excel Using Formula: 2 Easy Methods

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 6 rows and 2 types of columns.
 Initially, we are keeping all the cells in General format.
 For all the datasets, we have 2 unique columns which are Location 1 and Location 2.
 Although we may vary the number of columns later on if that is needed.